A Quick and Easy Guide to Using the ATR Indicator in Forex Trading

 Since we add a certain amount of ATR to the starting price, each increase in ATR will cause the stop point to jump up suddenly, making the stop point closer to the highest price after entry.
 If we have held the position for 40 days, any increase in ATR will have a 40-fold impact on the stop point.

 This is exactly what we want.
-We find that when the market gives us generous profits, the ATR Ratchet stop point will also move up surprisingly quickly, thus locking in our floating profits well.
+We find that when the forex market gives us generous profits, the ATR Ratchet stop point will also move up surprisingly quickly, thus locking in our floating profits well.

 This method has the following parameters: